partylikeits1983/sort-large-csv/README.md

 ## Completion and Verification

 Wait for the import process to complete.
 If you proceed before the sorting process finishes, the `output.csv` will not be complete.
 When the output file's size matches the input file's size, you can consider the sorting as completed.
+The output.csv will be in ascending order when postgres is complete.

 Execute the following commands to copy the output file and verify the results: